protocol/research-website/content/posts/202012-arpm-announcement/index.md

 # For PL authors, use author folder name; for non-PL authors, write name as in paper within ""
 # We sort authors alphabetically by last name
-authors: jonathan-gross
+authors:
-  -
+  - jonathan-gross

 # If applicable
 categories:
-  - posts
+  - blog
   - news

 # Zero or more of the areas in content/areas